Mulder, it’s me.

 We first started testing our LPO pocket diapers when the twins were 5 months old and between 13–14 lb.
 The fit is awesome, and I would agree with the lower weight minimum of about 10 lb to get a good fit on baby.
 You can get a nice tight fit around the thighs thanks to the upper hip snap.
 And thanks to the generous rise with four levels of rise snaps, this is a one-size diaper that really should fit until potty training.
 (My eldest son was above-average for height and didn’t potty train until he was over 3, and he outgrew the rise in many of his one-size diapers.)

 We first used our LPO diapers with the two included bamboo inserts.
 I was able to use them for about two hours this way without any leaks, but I really like to see a diaper last 3–4 hours if I’m going to give it my unadulterated two thumbs up.
-So I asked David to send me some hemp and microfibre inserts … and since I’m a cloth diaper genius (and skeptic), I achieved pocket diaper perfection with four hours of daytime absorbency on my twins.
+I also tested LPO’s microfibre and hemp inserts … and since I’m a cloth diaper genius (and skeptic), I achieved pocket diaper perfection with four hours of daytime absorbency on my twins with one microfibre insert on top of a hemp insert.

 Our favourite things about LPO Pocket Diapers: